The Church of Jesus Christ of Latter-day Saints in Washington, D.C.

-In 2001, there were 1,073 members of The Church of Jesus Christ of Latter-day Saints (LDS Church) in Washington, D.C.
-It has since grown to 3,144 members in 4 congregations.
+The Church of Jesus Christ of Latter-day Saints in Washington, D.C. refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Washington, D.C..
 Official church membership as a percentage of general population was 0.38% in 2014.
 According to the 2014 Pew Forum on Religion & Public Life survey, roughly 1% of Washingtonians self-identify themselves most closely with The Church of Jesus Christ of Latter-day Saints.

 History

 In 1933, a large granite chapel was completed in the area.